BlueGummi/alice/README.md

+# THIS IS AN OLD, DEPRECATED, POC PROJECT.

 # Overview
 This program is a **16 bit CPU emulator**, capable of **assembling assembly** files written for it and **running the binaries**, or **assembling and running** the assembly without emitting a binary.